Our Curriculum Intent

 History is taught in chronological order working out from children’s lives now, right through to ancient times and civilisations.
 This is designed to support children’s sense of history and time, and to teach them about earliest civilisations and ideas when they are older and more mature in their understanding of chronology and the world.
 Geography follows a similar pattern, starting with the local environment and broadening out to the wider world.

 Our termly learning projects run for ten weeks to make sure there is time for deeper learning and a broad curriculum.
-Throughout the year there are whole school events which focus on Anti Bullying, Internet Safety, Black History, Remembrance Day, World of Work and Future Me, all designed to build knowledge and respect for the cultures of others, and aspirations for children’s future.
+Throughout the year there are whole school events which focus on Anti – Bullying, Internet Safety, Black History, Remembrance Day, World of Work and Future Me, and Diversity, all designed to build knowledge and respect for the cultures of others, and aspirations for children’s future.